BioTurboNick/StatisticsProtocols/Linear Regression.md

         - DO NOT inspect significance values for model parameters when making decision
         - Hesitate before removing outliers that have small influence
    - Consider a correction method
-        - See General Methods D: Reduce impact of outliers
+        - See General Methods: Reduce impact of outliers
 3. Make note of removed values for further investigation, discussion.

 9: Assess model fit